 This drum set comes at an affordable price and will give you quality, reliable, and long-lasting drums, good for both beginners and more advanced players to play.

 3. Pearl Crystal Beat Shell Pack 3-pc

-In this set, you will find a beautiful 3 drums, including 24” bass drum, 13” rack tom and 16” floor tom.
+In this set, you will find a beautiful 3 drums, including a 24” bass drum, 13” rack tom, and 16” floor tom.
 Crystal Beat was one of the first acrylic drums series Pearl has ever done and today you can get them in this reissued series.

 4. DW Design Series Clear Acrylic Snare

 If you’re looking to liven up your drum set or just change something in it then you can consider buying an acrylic snare drum.
 DW’s Design series is a perfect fit for almost any drum set you have, no matter if it’s wooden or acrylic.

 It comes in a standard 5,5” x 14” size and it’s transparent, giving your drums a fresh new look when used.
 With this drum, you will get a no-nonsense, quality, reliable snare drum that will last you for years.

 If you look at the price of these drums, it is obvious that they are quality and overall good-sounding ones.
 They are multi-applicable that sit right in any genre and style, plus, the visuals on these drums are simply off the charts.